 Politics A Level Student

-Module 1 – The focus is on British government and politics, covering topics such as; political parties, parliament and voting behaviour.
+- Module 1 British Politics – The focus is on British government and politics, covering topics such as; political parties, parliament and voting behaviour.

-Module 2 – Focusing on US government and politics, you will cover US elections, political parties and the US Congress and Executive.
+- Module 2 Politics of the USA (as a comparison with the UK) – Focusing on US government and politics, you will cover US elections, political parties, pressure groups and power of the US Congress and Executive.

-Module 3- The final module focuses on political ideologies e.g. Socialism, Conservation and Liberalism.
+- Module 3 Political ideas – The final module focuses on political ideologies e.g. Socialism, Conservation and Liberalism.